 Depending on the ceremony you are thinking of conducting for your loved one, the laws will effect you different ways.
 Overall the UK are quite lax when it comes to scattering ashes, we have detailed below the laws that will effect you depending on your choice of ceremony, if we have missed something and you would like more information on, please feel free to email us and we will help as much as we can.

-A water burial is a less common in the UK, nevertheless a large number of people do opt to have their loved ones scattered at sea, whether that be via casting ashes or in a decorative water urn.
+A large number of people opt to have their loved ones scattered at sea, whether that be via casting ashes or in a decorative water urn.
 When it comes to the laws surrounding water burial, both scattering and using a biodegradable water urn are covered by the same laws.

 If you are planning to place the ashes at a river or lake (scattering ashes on the river Thames is a common choice) the environmental agency has stated that this is fine and you will not be required to obtain any additional licenses.
 They do ask that nothing other than the ashes and any biodegradable materials be used to disperse the ashes, as this can cause harm to the local environment in the form of litter.
 They also ask that you be aware of others in the locale that might use the water for cleaning or recreational activities – other than that, you are free to place ashes where you wish.